AurelieGIRAUD/AurelieGIRAUD.github.io/logistic_regression.md

 ### 🎯 Key take-away

 **We start the analytic by evaluating the diversity of income across a selection of 5 countries, using the Lorenz curve and Gini Index.**

-The following distribution highlight the broad range of incomes among the selection:
+✅ The following distribution highlight the broad range of incomes among the selection: the average income move from left to right (from low to high) depending on the country.
+Georgia and El Salvador are the 2 countries with the lowest average income in the given selection.

 <img src="images/rsz_1screenshot_2022-11-06_at_210543.png"/>